 "We managed to spend down a lot of our projects," Peterman said.
 "There were some minor things, but it all went as planned."

 Two projects presented the city with a number of difficulties.
 Public feedback for the 2010 and 2011 downtown improvement projects indicates little interest among downtown businesses, an overly complex grant application process and difficulty obtaining approval from the State Historic Preservation Office for replacement of windows, the report said.

-The grant program's largest project, $166,591.64 toward transitional housing at A Path Home, was complicated because of the new shelter's location near the Animas River, and the money has
+The grant program's largest project, $166,591.64 toward transitional housing at A Path Home, was complicated because of the new shelter's location near the Animas River, and the money has not yet

 An environmental assessment is ready and the project is ready to go out for public notice, the report said.

 The annual community development grant program report does not seem to receive much public input, Peterman said.

 "We occasionally get comments on the action plan, but it's pretty rare for anyone to take interest in (the report)," he said.